 Here's a snapshot of the residential property activity for September:

-To see what homes are selling for in a particular area of Torrance – North; Central; East; West; South – email me and I’ll send you the latest sales information.
+To see what homes are currently for sale or have sold for in a particular area of of Torrance - North; Central; East; West; and South - order a customized property report.

 Sign up for my monthly SouthBayLA Realty E-News to get the latest market stats plus interesting and informative property news that you can use.